citadel-tech/coinswap/docs/demo.md

 taker get-new-address
 ```

-Use a testnet4 faucet to send some funds at the above address.
+Use [this faucet](http://xjw3jlepdy35ydwpjuptdbu3y74gyeagcjbuyq7xals2njjxrze6kxid.onion/)(open in Tor browser) to send some funds at the above address.
 Then check the client wallet balance with
 ```bash
 taker get-balances
 ```